thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2025-05-30-how-to-reuse-a-macro-like-a-function.md

 ---
-title: "Call a macro like a function"
+title: "How to reuse a macro like a function"
 date: 2025-05-30T14:45:33-04:00
 ---